 Some pictures of me sparring with some of the bigger guys (click to enlarge).

 Coincidentally, the following day, I was asked to spar with Nong Sky.
 Nong Sky is the smaller half of the father and son duo who arrived at our gym a few months ago.
 His father, Kru Cheep, is now one of our trainers.
-Sky is apparently 13 years old, although looks more like he’s 9.
+Sky is 13 years old, but looks like he’s 9.
 This kid is tiny.
-Working with him was a breath of fresh air.
+Working with him felt totally different to what I’m used to.
 Everything flowed nicely and it made a really nice change to be working with someone smaller.
 Still, he was like a little rocket and was able to keep me on my toes with lots of head kicks.
 During that session, he was given some ‘tough love’ and a lot of things to work on by the trainers.
-The afternoon session involved more of the same and we sparred again for around an hour and a half.
-During the final round everyone else had stopped sparring and all eyes were on us.
+The afternoon session involved more of the same, and we sparred again for around an hour and a half.
+During the final round, everyone else had stopped sparring and all eyes were on us.
 The trainers were laying into Nong Sky, constantly shouting instructions at him while cheering every time I threw something at him, with his father joking that he was better off cheering for me than for his son.
 With that, Nong Sky started to throw everything a lot harder and I could see that he was getting frustrated under the pressure that the trainers were piling onto him.
 I instantly recognised it, having been in that position countless times myself.
 Just before the end of the round, I saw his face change and his eyes start to well up, so backed off slightly and coasted for the last few seconds of the round.
 As it came to a close, he began to cry.
 The trainers then raised his hands while we all clapped for him, after which he ran off, presumably to take a moment to recuperate.
+I’ve been there.

 Some pictures of me and Nong Sky (click to enlarge).

 Pingback: Being the Little Guy | Blog's of a universal mind

 Thanks so much for the comment, I’m glad you like it!